 With everything from extremely cheap, friendly and cosy plots to pitch a tent all the way to decked-out “glamping” pods, we’ve thrown together some of our favourite camping spots along the Mourne Coastal Route.

 Castlewellan Forest Park covers 450 hectares of stunning land just north of the majestic Mourne Mountains.
 From the shimmering waters of Castlewellan Lake to the sturdy walls of a towering Victorian Castle, this park offers incredible, panoramic views of the Mourne Mountains that can be enjoyed while participating in a plethora of fun activities.

 Home to many scenic walking trails, a whopping 27km of mountain biking trails, an onsite, multi-activity centre, an equestrian centre and massive hedge maze, Castlewellan Forest Park proves to be one of the best sites in Northern Ireland for an active weekend away.
 Plus, with everything from cycling to horse riding and from fishing to orienteering, it would be extremely hard to get bored during your holiday in the park!

 Plus, the nearby town of Castlewellan is just a 10-minute walk from the main campsite, so you can stroll into town at any point to restock at the various supermarkets.
 Or alternatively, you can take a night off from cooking and eat out at one of the fantastic eateries in town.
-Don’t forget you get 50% off your food bill at participating restaurants until the end of August from Monday to Wednesday with the Eat Out to Help Out initiative.

 On the main site, all touring vehicle pitches are tarmac surfaced with electric hook-up points and nearby grassy areas that can support awnings.
 There are separate male and female showers (wheelchair accessible), toilet facilities, fresh water, a dishwashing room and a chemical toilet disposal point.